Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-3/Error_in_linking.md

 **Expected**

 The `Unable to link channels` modal should open on MM.
-After step 2, `Link a channel` modal should again open.
+After step 2, `Link a channel` modal should again open on MM.
 After step 3, the linking should abort and the `Unable to link channels` modal should close and the RHS of MS Teams sync plugin should persist it's state.
 After step 4, The [modal name will be added] modal should open on MM.